DevilMedlar/ChatGPT-DnD/campaigns/campaign-1/GAME_MASTER_RULES.md

 - `session_log.md`
 - `art/art_log.md`

 A file does not need fictional changes just to prove it was checked.
 If nothing substantive changed, preserve it.
 When a current-state marker genuinely needs synchronization, update only that marker rather than rewriting unrelated history.
+Do **not** remove or delete anything from a file unless it is necessary.
+Do **not** reorganize a file.

+examples of reasons to remove or delete something:

+- items were sold, lost, used, traded
+- information mismatch (ask for which one to keep)

 ### Session log behavior